-Stretching is the most important thing you can do to avoid injury and improve your performance.
-It’s a good idea to stretch your groin, hamstring, and hip flexor muscles before exercise at least two times per week.
-A routine of regular stretching can help reduce the risk of injuries.
+These effective groin stretches are the most important thing you can do to avoid injury and improve your performance.
+It’s a good idea to incorporate groin strengthening exercises, at least two times per week.
+A routine of regular stretching can help reduce the risk of injuries and groin strain.

 Everyday for 15 mins

 Whenever I feel like it